psymonryan/psymonryan.github.io/README.md

 - **DevOps & Automation**
 - **Web Development**

-The blog follows the philosophy: *"If it takes longer than 30 minutes to figure out, document it!"*
+The blog follows the philosophy: *"If it takes longer than 30 minutes to figure out, share it!"*

 ## Technology Stack for this Blog